micmejia/bible-dump/AMPC/Matthew/Matt 14.md

-And she, being put forward _and_ prompted by her mother, said, Give me the head of John the Baptist right here on a [^c]platter.
+And she, being put forward _and_ prompted by her mother, said, Give me the head of John the Baptist right here on a platter.